Ahirbudhnya Samhita

 The Ahirbudhnya Samhita (अहिर्बुध्न्यसंहिता) is a Hindu Vaishnava text belonging to the Pancharatra tradition.
-It is a Tantrika composition, composed possibly over several centuries within the 1st millennium CE, after 300 CE.
+It is a Tantrika composition, composed possibly over several centuries within the 1st millennium CE, most probably at 200 CE.
 Ahirbudhnya Saṃhita literally means a compendium (samhita) of the serpent-from-the-depths (from ahi for serpent and budhna for bottom/root).
-It is now practically extinct, with a few remnants preserved in southern India, though it was once recorded to be present in diverse places, including Kashmir, Orissa, and Mysore.
+It is now practically extinct, with a few remnants preserved in southern India, though it was once recorded to be present in diverse places, including Kashmir, Orissa, Tamil Nadu, Kerala and Karnataka.

 Description

 Characteristics

 In the Ahirbudhnya Samhita, Vishnu emanated in 39 different forms.
 The Samhita is characteristic for its concept of Sudarshana.
 It provides mantras for Shakti and Sudarshana, and details the method of worship of the multi-armed Sudarshana.
 Its chapters include explanations on the origin of astras (weapons), anga (mantras), Vyuhas, sounds, and diseases, how to make Sudarshana Purusha appear, how to resist divine weapons and black magic, and provides method for making and worshipping the Sudarshana Yantra.
 The Ahirbudhnya Samhita is the source of Taraka Mantra, Narasimhanustubha Mantra, three occult alphabets, Sashtitantra and select astra mantras.
 It also mentions the Purusha Sukta.
 The four Vyuhas in this samhita are Vasudeva, Samkarshana, Pradyumna and Aniruddha.

 As with other samhitas, Ahirbudhnya provides its views on creation, siddhantas, senses, bondage and liberation, and rationale of avatars.
 There are compositions on rakshas, yantras and yoga.
 It mentions castes and periods of life, interdependence of two higher castes, and provides its characterization of the ideal purohita, the Mahashanti Karman.
 Besides the story of Madhu and Kaitabha, the Ahirbudhnya details stories of nine personages, namely, Manishekhara, Kasiraja, Shrutakirti, Kushadhvaja, Muktapida, Vishala, Sunanda, Chitrashekhara, and Kirtimalin.

 Another characteristic of the Ahirbudhayna Samhita is that it parallels descriptions of philosophical systems found in the Mokshadharma in which Samkhya is mentioned with four other systems, that is, Vedas, Yoga, Pancharatra (satvata) and Pashupata.

 The Sashtitantra of Ahirbudhnya is close to the Samkhya representation of brahman as the ultimate principle, shakti as synonym for prakriti, with a prominent description of kala (time).
 A note on yoga is attributed to Hiranyagarbha, who in Shvetashvatara Upanishad is identified with Kapila, though Ahirbudhnya itself makes no such identification.
 Another feature of the Ahirbudhnya is that the opening line of Yogasutra appears in the Sashtitantra of Ahirbudhnya.
 The Ahirbudhnya Samhita describes Kundalini Yoga with its chakras.